crawl/crawl/crawl-ref/docs/crawl_manual.rst

   and the Orb of Zot in a single dungeon level.

 Sprint IV: "Fedhas' Mad Dash"
-  Fedhas' Mad Dash is a shorter sprint map with Fedhas-themed monsters; watch out for the Oklobs!
+  Fedhas' Mad Dash is a shorter sprint map, a contest organised by Fedhas Madash.
+  The monsters are Fedhas-themed; watch out for the many flavours of Oklobs!
 As usual, your goal is to find the Orb of Zot and then escape.

 Sprint V: "Ziggurat Sprint"
   Ziggurat Sprint focuses on the Ziggurat mechanic.
 The map consists of a